prakhar728/streamYou/README.md

 **Problem Solved**

 Online content creators often lack control over their content and are forced to rely on centralized platforms that take a large cut of their earnings.
-Decentralized OnlyFans provides a solution that puts the power back in the hands of creators, enabling them to monetize their work safely and securely.
+Decentralized streamYou enables the content creators to establish a true, and personal connection with their fans, helping them monetize their talents safely and securely.

 **Challenges Faced**